waifuai/mcp-solana-ico/README.md

 *   **Multiple ICOs:** The server can manage multiple ICOs simultaneously, each with its own configuration.
 *   **Bonding Curves:**  Support for various bonding curve types (fixed, linear, exponential, sigmoid, and custom) to determine token pricing.
 *   **Sell Fee:**  A configurable sell fee is applied when users sell their tokens back to the ICO.
-*   **Affiliate Program:**  A basic affiliate program using Solana Blinks and Actions, allowing users to earn commissions on token purchases.
 *   **Decentralized Exchange (DEX):** A rudimentary in-memory DEX is included, allowing users to create, cancel, and execute orders for tokens.
 *   **Token Utility:** Includes a basic `get_discount` tool as an example of token utility.
 *   **ICO Creation:**  A new `ico://create` resource enables dynamic creation of new ICOs through a JSON configuration.
+* **Affiliate Program:** The affiliate program is now completely separate and resides in its own MCP server, `mcp_solana_affiliate`.
+This server has no dependencies on the affiliate program.

 **Disclaimer:** This is a simplified example and is **not** intended for production use.
 A real-world ICO would require significantly more complexity, rigorous security measures, thorough error handling, and professional auditing.
 This project is for educational purposes and to demonstrate the basic structure of an MCP server interacting with Solana.